interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 --redis_url redis://127.0.0.1:6381/ \
 --http_bind_address 127.0.0.1:8770 \
 --settlement_api_bind_address 127.0.0.1:8771 \
+--exchange_rate.provider CoinCap \
 &> logs/node-bob.log &

 # Start Charlie's node.
 The --ilp_address field is omitted, so the node's address will
 # be `local.host`.
 When a parent account is added, Charlie's node will send an ILDCP request
 # to them, which they will respond to with an address that they have assigned to Charlie.
 # Charlie will then proceed to set that as their node's address.